In the last 100 years, life expectancy for men has increased by 65 percent, according to the Centers for Disease Control and Prevention (CDC).

 However, scientists caution there isn’t enough information to determine the safety of regular testosterone supplementation.

 Many men experience changes as they age similar to the symptoms of hypogonadism.
 But their symptoms may not be related to any disease or injury.
 Some are considered a normal part of aging, such as:

 - changes in sleep patterns and sexual function

 - decreased motivation or self-confidence

-Overall, studies are mixed on whether or not TRT is beneficial for normal men as they age.
-Some research has brought up some serious risks with the therapy—particularly when taken long-term—that has led many doctors to be particularly cautious about recommending it:
+Studies are mixed on whether TRT is beneficial for normal men as they age.
+Some research has brought up serious risks with the therapy, particularly when taken long term.
+This has led doctors to be cautious about recommending it.

-- A 2010 large meta-analysis of 51 studies concluded that current evidence about the safety of TRT is of "low quality" and fails to tell us about any potential long-term effects (Fernández-Balsells et al., 2010).
+A large, 2010 meta-analysis of 51 studies looked at the safety of TRT.
+The report concluded that safety analysis of TRT is of low quality and fails to inform the public about potential long-term effects.

-The Mayo Clinic notes that TRT also may:
+The Mayo Clinic cautions that TRT also may: